Skip to main content

 Montmartre

-Crowned by the Sacré-Coeur Basilica, historic Montmartre in Paris’ 18th arrondissement is famed for its cobblestone streets, artsy past and present, and central hill.
-Visitors flock here to imagine what life was like during the Belle Epoque—when artists such as Dalí, Renoir, Van Gogh, Toulouse-Lautrec, and Picasso lived and worked in Montmartre—as well as get their portrait sketched in Place du Tertre.
+Crowned by the Sacré-Coeur Basilica, Montmartre in Paris’ 18th arrondissement is famed for its cobblestone streets, artsy vibe, and panoramic central hill—a popular spot to watch the sunset.
+Visitors also flock here to imagine what life was like when artists such as Dalí, Renoir, Van Gogh, and Picasso lived and worked here, and to get their portrait sketched by a street artist in Place du Tertre.

 Montmartre is included in many city sightseeing tours alongside other top attractions, which are great options for time-pressed travelers in Paris.
-For a more in-depth look at Montmartre, select an experience tailored to your interests, such as a Montmartre food tour or an art-themed walking tour.
-For nighttime fun, head to a cabaret show at the Moulin Rouge, located down the hill in Pigalle.
-Of course, Montmartre can also be visited independently.
+For a more in-depth look, select an experience tailored to your interests, such as a Montmartre food tour or an art-themed walking tour led by a local guide.
+For nighttime fun, head to a cabaret show at Lapin Agile or the Moulin Rouge, located down the hill in Pigalle.
+Of course, you can also visit on your own.

 • Montmartre is a popular part of Paris, so be prepared for crowds in the busy summer season.